 Global Power Rental market revenue by end-use, 2012

-Industrial segment was the second largest end user industry for the power rental systems market, accounting of over 20% of the global revenue in 2012.
-Industrial sector is expected to propel prominently in Asia Pacific and the MEA.
-Large companies have shifted their manufacturing activities to these regions which have considerably increased power demand of the region leading to a supply demand gap.
-Construction industry was also a key consumer of power rental systems due to the continuous high demand of power.
+Industrial segment was the second largest end-user industry for the power rental systems market, accounting for over 20% of the global revenue in 2012.
+The industrial sector is expected to propel prominently in Asia Pacific and the MEA.
+Large companies have shifted their manufacturing activities to these regions which have considerably increased power demand of the region leading to a demand supply gap.
+The construction industry was also a key consumer of power rental systems due to the continuous high demand for power.
 Urbanization has fuelled the construction industry with opportunities in rural and infrastructural development which in turn has resulted in increased power demand from the residential segment.

 The global power rental market is moderately concentrated with the top five companies accounting for over 55% of the market in 2012.
 Customized product offerings, based on client specifications is a strong trend in the market, with many participants looking to acquire and retain market share through long-term partnership and strategic alliances.